Lenty/SLiCAP_python/docs/_build/html/_sources/syntax/netlist.rst.txt

 ---------

 Library files containing model definitions and/or sub circuit definitions need to be included in the search path with the aid of the ``.lib`` instruction.
 Multiple library definitions can be included in one ``.lib`` line.
 Library files containing white space characters should be places between double quotation marks: ``"``.
 The search path for the library file is specified by the variable ``LIBRARYPATH`` in ``SLiCAPconfig.py`` in the project directory.

+The syntax for library files slightly differs from SPICE:

+- The first line is consideres as tile
+- The last lane should be ``.end``

+In fact, SLiCAP library files have the same syntax as SLiCAP netlist files.

 Library definitions should be declared before called.
 A call to a library occurs if a model name or sub circuit name occurs in an element definition while that model or sub circuit is not specified by a ``.model`` or a ``.subckt`` definition in the netlist itself.
 Valid library specifications look like:

 .. code-block:: text